1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

 User ["chiz"](https://www.printables.com/de/@chiz_m) remixed the abovementioned solution from DrumsticknDrumstick and came up with a [timing belt driven dual z-axis](https://www.printables.com/de/model/462038-anycubic-kobra-go-dual-z-mod-with-timing-belt).
 In this case the stock lead screw is driven by that one motor only, the second lead screw will then be driven by a timing belt.

-If you go with this solution, I'd highly recommend to use an "Oldham Coupler" an the left bracket of the x-axis gantry where the anti-backlash nut is mounted to.
+If you go with this solution, I'd highly recommend to use an "Oldham Coupler" at least at the left bracket of the x-axis gantry where the anti-backlash nut is mounted to.
 The reason is simple: At that side the lead screw is fixated at three points: the top, the bottom and the middle (which is moving).
-So if the lead screw is slightly bent or any vertical misalignment is given, problems like a jammed axis and artefacts in the prints (like z-banding) might occur.
+So if the lead screw is slightly bent or any vertical misalignment is given, problems like a jammed axis and artifacts in the prints (like z-banding) might occur.

 ---